ronnahom96/property-manager/README.md

 Pino - Pino is extremely fast and has a low overhead, good for our high traffic volume.

 Mongoose - Easy to use, i knew that it can be suitable for the requirements.
+Tsyringe - For Dependency Injection

 ## TODO
 1. Make the search more generic.
-I would add basic class of filter (BaseFilter), and create for each filter a new class (ToDateFilter) which implements
-    base filter method and override it by the relevant logic.
+    I would add basic class of filter (BaseFilter), and create for each filter a new class (ToDateFilter) which implements base filter method and override it by the relevant logic.
-    Then in the
+        Then in the "buildQueryFromFilters" function i would pass over all the filters and append the logic to the query.
-2. Integration testing
+2. Integration testing.
+3. Validation: DateTo Filter can't come before fromDate filter.

 ## API